How many people do you know that are actually doing what they said they would be doing when they grew up?

 High performers want to build careers that are in alignment with their dreams and values.

-The steps above will help you jump start you down a path to reach your new career goals.
+The steps above will help you jump start you down a path to reach your new career goals and aid you in finding your calling.

 Once you own your purpose and take action to do something different from what you’ve been doing, you’ll build momentum to continue to live out your calling.